 More than any other economic system, free markets encourage quality and efficiencies by means of competition.
 The best and most affordable wins the loyalty of the consumer.
 In competition, both the interests of producer and consumer remain in closer balance.
 The free market producer must provide what people want or need at a price people are able and willing to pay.
 Centralized economies diminish or eliminate this essential competitive condition.

-Our economic system must include the promotion and enforcement of fair means of exchange and reward (see Prov.
-20:23).
+Our economic system must include the promotion and enforcement of fair means of exchange and reward (see Proverbs 20:23).
 Here again, competition proves vital.
 While the unscrupulous do sometimes succeed in a free market, once discovered the market will quickly punish swindlers; they rarely endure for long.
 Essential, however, are the rule of law and the enforcement of laws that protect consumers from misrepresentations, fraud, and abuse, as well as unfair competitive advantages.

 Finally, and perhaps most importantly, our economic system must seek to render the production of goods and services subordinate to man rather than making man subordinate (or slave) to the production of goods and services.